Outside Awards

 Total Net Cost to Student/Parents | $15,000 | Total Net Cost to Student/Parents | $10,000 |

 * The actual amount of Monthly Housing Allowance (MHA) funds that you will receive from the VA may be higher than the amount shown here.
 In calculating need-based scholarship eligibility, Stanford only considers the portion of MHA funding that is needed to cover our standard budget amount for room and board.
 Chapter 33 benefit recipients living in on-campus housing are expected to pay Stanford directly for room and board costs using the MHA funds that the VA pays directly to the recipients.
-Stanford understands that because the MHA funds are paid on a monthly basis, recipients will not receive the funds in time to pay room and board charges by the standard quarterly payment deadlines.
-Recipients will not be charged late fees and will not be subject to enrollment holds as long as the charges are paid by the end of the quarter.

 The Financial Aid Office staff is available to answer any questions you may have about your need-based aid award and how using Chapter 33 benefits may impact your aid package.